-Computed Axial Tomography (CAT scans) also referred to as a CT Scan is an exam that can be used to diagnosis various medical conditions in many different parts of the body.
+Computed Axial Tomography (CAT scan) also referred to as a CT scan is an exam that can be used to diagnosis various medical conditions in many different parts of the body.

-CT’s produce cross-sectional images of the body while CTA procedures produce images of major blood vessels throughout the body.
+A CT produces cross-sectional images of the body, while CTA procedures produce images of major blood vessels throughout the body.

-During the exam the patient will lie on a table that slides into a large circular opening shaped like a donut.
-The patient will be asked not to move and occasionally will be asked to hold their breath while the x-ray pictures are being taken.
+During the exam, the patient will lie on a table that slides into a large circular opening shaped like a donut.
+The patient will be asked not to move and occasionally will be asked to hold their breath while the images are being taken.

 Please note that the actual exam time depending on the procedure can vary from only a few minutes to about an hour, but your actual x-ray exposure is minimal.

 Once the CT or CTA study is complete, the patient can return to normal activity.
 One of our radiologists will interpret the exam and send the results to the patient's physician.